 On stage, he played Akhtar as part of the original London and Broadway cast of Alan Bennett’s multi-award winning play ‘The History Boys’, which was made into a hugely popular feature film in which he reprised the same role.
 Further theatre credits include Alan Bennett’s ‘Allelujah’ at the Bridge Theatre as well as plays at the National Theatre, The Royal Exchange and The Royal Court.

 He has voiced a number of animated characters in shows such as The Prince, Go Jetters & Chuggington (see credits) as well as many video game characters including ‘Anthem’, ‘World of Warcraft’, ‘Lego Marvel Superheroes’ ‘Game of Thrones’ and ‘Dragon Quest XI’.

 Sacha was born in Stockport and has a native Stockport/Manchester accent.
-His accent abilty is strong, ranging from Birmingham which he used in The Boy With The Topknot to London in Not Safe from Work.
+His accent ability is strong, ranging from West Midlands (Wolverhampton) which he used in The Boy With The Topknot to London in Not Safe from Work.

 Suspect (TV, 2022) – Jaisal/Jake, Channel 4

 The Great (TV, 2020-2021) – 'Orlo', Hulu